 3. Candidate Filings.
 Qualified members shall file as a candidate by submitting to the committee, care of the Elections Supervisor, a brief, signed letter declaring their interest in representing their membership category (Active, Academic, Associate) on the board.
 Candidates must also submit a statement, limited to a single side of an 8.5 by 11 inch sheet of paper, outlining their qualifications and objectives for holding office.
 The one-page statement may take any printable form but must be easily reproducible for distribution with the ballots.
 Failure to comply with said policies will result in disqualification.

 1. Ballots.
 The committee shall prepare a ballot for each category of director listing candidates in alphabetical order when using paper ballots and random order when using electronic ballots, with a box next to each name for casting a vote.
 In the event the board has proposed one or more amendments to the bylaws, the appropriate language shall also be included on the ballots, with boxes for both "yes" and "no" responses.
 Voting instructions shall be listed at the top of the ballot.
 To protect against the counterfeiting of paper ballots, the Elections committee may employ appropriate means such as the selection of certain papers having unusual colors or watermarks.

 2. Review.
 Prior to distributing the ballots and election information, the board secretary shall review the ballot and other materials included to assure the information complies with the bylaws and election policies.

 3. Ballot Distribution.
-Paper ballots shall be distributed no more than 50 days nor less than 25 days prior to the annual membership meeting.
-Electronic ballots shall be made available no more than 50 days prior to the annual meeting, and shall close at least two hours before the beginning of the annual membership meeting to allow time for the election supervisor to add electronic votes to the eligible voter lists.
+Ballots shall be made available no more than 35 days prior to the annual meeting, and shall close at least two hours before the beginning of the annual membership meeting to allow time for the election supervisor to check off electronic votes on the eligible voter lists.
 Electronic votes must be counted against the voter lists before onsite voting begins.
 Paper ballots will be mailed instead of electronic ballots to members upon request.
 Any member requesting a paper ballot shall be removed from the electronic ballot distribution list.
 Distributed materials shall include at a minimum:

 A. The appropriate ballot for each member’s membership category.